neo4j-contrib/neomodel/README.rst

     # or friends name
     jim.traverse('friends').traverse('country').order_by('friends.name')

-Filtering by node propertes is achieved using the where method, values are deflated accordingly so datetimes for example work as expected::
+Filtering by node properties is achieved using the where method, values are deflated accordingly so datetimes for example work as expected::

     results = jim.traverse('friends').where('age', '>', 18).run()